sefadegirmenci/CPP-Socket-Library/README.md

 - [ ] Protobuf support
 - [ ] Async IO - nonblocking accept connection and message transfer
 - [ ] Concurrency support
+- [ ] Receive message until the read_byte is less than or equal to 0.